Investor Visa Dubai 2026 — Partner Visa & Property Investor Visa Guide

 Benefits of an Investor Visa in Dubai

 • No personal income tax.
-You keep 100% of your earnings, dividends, and investment returns.
-UAE corporate tax (9% above AED 375,000) applies to businesses, though qualifying free zone companies may still benefit from 0% on qualifying income.
+UAE corporate tax (9% above AED 375,000 profit) applies to businesses, though qualifying free zone companies may still benefit from 0% on qualifying income.

 • Family sponsorship under one visa.
-Sponsor your spouse and children (sons up to 18, daughters at any age), and in certain cases parents, subject to income and accommodation conditions.
+Sponsor your spouse and children, and in certain cases parents, subject to income and accommodation conditions.

 • Access to UAE banking.
-A valid investor visa and Emirates ID are the standard requirement for opening a personal account with banks like Emirates NBD, FAB, ADCB, and Mashreq.
+A valid investor visa and Emirates ID are the standard requirement for opening a personal account with UAE banks.

 • 100% foreign ownership.
 Since the 2021 amendments to the UAE Commercial Companies Law, most mainland business activities no longer require a UAE national partner.

-Why Takween Advisory for Your Investor Visa in Dubai
+Why Choose Takween Advisory for Your Investor Visa in Dubai

-Takween Advisory handles company formation and investor visa applications as one integrated service, not two separate processes — which matters, because most processing delays come from mismatches between business registration documents and the visa application: trade licence data that doesn't match the MoA, an unrenewed establishment card, or a free zone packet submitted to GDRFA without the right authority endorsement.
-When one team manages both, these errors don't happen.
+Takween Advisory handles company formation and investor visa applications as one integrated service, not two separate processes — which matters, because most processing delays come from mismatches between business registration documents and the visa application: trade license data that doesn't match the MoA, an unrenewed establishment card, or a free zone packet submitted to GDRFA without the right authority endorsement.
+We also handle renewals and cancellations, not just new applications, and give you a clear cost breakdown — with government fees separated from our own service fee — before you commit to anything.

 FAQ